PaulGilchrist/ballistics/README.md

 * Done - Export/Import of data store (weather, target, firearms, & rounds) to JSON file for sending to another device or user
 * Done - Convert to RxJs Event Driven design
 * Done - Choose Meters or Yards
-* Leverage CSS flex box
+* Done - Cleanup UI flex box code
 * New module for tracking shots fired (shooting log)
   * Should track firearm, load, weather, velocity, accuracy (inches from group center), notes
     * Accuracy should not be inches from point of aim, because that is more related to a correct zero, shooter ability, and weather reading than ammo accuracy